vladimirfomene/guest-writer/articles/2018-12-24-Removing-Java-boilerplate-code-with-Project-Lombok.markdown

 When you run the app, your two implementations should produce the same result.

-## Show how to add Project Lombok to a Spring Boot project.
+## Adding Project Lombok to a Spring Boot project.

 The team behind Spring Boot has added Project Lombok as one of their dependencies.
 If you are creating a Spring Boot project and you will like to add Project Lombok to it.
 Head to the [Spring Initializr](https://start.spring.io/) page to create a new Spring Boot project.
 While filling your application's requirement on the page, search for *Lombok* in the dependency section of the page and select the first option that appears.